Sathaar: Family

-During the filming of K. Narayanan's film Beena, the love affair of Sathar and Jayabharathi who was three months senior in age began and they got married in 1979.
+During the filming of K. Narayanan's film Beena, the love affair of Sathaar and Jayabharathi who was three months senior in age began and they got married in 1979.
 The couple parted ways in 1987.
 However, they continued to maintain a cordial relationship until Sathaar's death.
-Jayabharathi has nursed him during his last days.
+Jayabharathi and his family has nursed him during his last days.
 The couple's only son Krish J. Sathaar made his debut as an actor in acclaimed director Siddique' s Mohanlal-starrer Ladies and Gentleman.
 Even though Jayabharathi was away for years, he never married again.
-In many reports, Sathar and Jayabharathi were divorced, but they were not divorced.
+In many reports, Sathaar and Jayabharathi were divorced, but they were not divorced.

 Death

-Sathar died at 4:30 AM on 17 September 2019 at a private hospital (CA hospital, Aluva).
+Sathar died at 4:30 AM on 17 September 2019 at C. A. Hospital, Aluva.
 He had been undergoing treatment for a liver problem for three months at a private hospital in Aluva.
-He was 71.
+He was 67.
 The funeral was held at West Kadungalloor Juma Masjid.